-- 1) Project activities and planned results must demonstrate cross-border cooperation nature Detailed information on requirements for cross-border cooperation in section 4.1 "General requirements" of the Programme Manual. - 2) Solutions and activities should be clearly justified, ready to be implemented and used during and after the end of the project.
+- 1) Project activities and planned results must demonstrate cross-border cooperation nature Detailed information on requirements for cross-border cooperation in section 4.1 "General requirements" of the Programme Manual. - 2) Solutions and activities should be clearly justified, ready to be implemented and used during or after the end of the project.
 If development or update of management plans for sites, species and habitats is planned, the enforcement of plans must be ensured within the project lifetime.
 If any nature management activities are planned, permits or support letters from responsible nature management institutions must be provided with application as specified in section 5.1 "Application requirements" of the Programme Manual. - 3) Projects must focus on cooperation activities.
-Therefore, investments in infrastructure improvements planned in the project work plan and costs under CC6 and equipment purchases/upgrades planned under CC5 are eligible only in cases they complement soft and cooperation activities and are essential for reaching project objectives and results.
+Therefore, investments in infrastructure improvements planned in the project work plan and costs under CC6 and equipment purchases/upgrades planned under CC5 are eligible only in cases they complement soft and cooperation activities and are essential for reaching project objectives and results. - 4) For activities which affect river water bodies, that are several km long and go through several municipalities, the applicant must foresee that they are generally aimed at reducing pressures and improving quality (including non-deterioration of hydromorphological indicators) across the river water body. - 5) In case documentation is planned to be developed in the project (e.g., action plans, recommendations, etc.), the applicant has to justify need for the documentation in the Application Form, clearly explain how the LP/PPs and/or direct stakeholders will use the produced documentation during the project and/or after its end and submit letter of support from relevant

-- 4) For activities which affect river water bodies, that are several km long and go through several municipalities, the applicant must foresee that they are generally aimed at reducing pressures and improving quality (including non-deterioration of hydromorphological indicators) across the river water body. - 5) If LP/PP intends to develop documentation in the project (e.g., action plan, recommendations, etc.), it must explicitly outline in the Application Form the purpose of the documentation, its intended audience, and how it will be utilized.
-Additionally, LP/PP must include a letter of support from relevant stakeholder(s) or authority(ies) as outlined in section 5.1 "Application requirements" when submitting the application. - 6) If stakeholders (e.g., national authorities, local municipalities, etc.) who would directly benefit from the project results are not involved in the project activities, the Application form must include an explicit information on who and how will use the project results during and after the project.
-Moreover, the Programme strongly advises respective PP to attach to the application a letter of support regarding intention to use the project results from relevant stakeholder/s as specified in section 5.1.
-"Application requirements". - 7) Investments in infrastructure planned in the project work plan and with costs under CC6 and equipment under CC5 within activity "Joint solutions for preservation of nature capital that are used for recreational purposes" (Point 5) at no case should aim at attracting visitors or tourists but at preservation of eco-system in places that are used for recreational purposes.
-Clear and concise information on the specific natural values that will be preserved by project efforts, and expected environmental effect must be presented in the application.
-In addition, the Programme highly recommends to provide letter of support from relevant institutions or experts to justify planned for investments. - 8) If development of ICT products (e.g., e-systems, databases, etc.) is planned in the project, approval from relevant authorities on development of such products must be submitted with the application, if required by national regulation. - 9) The Programme highly recommends to supplement projects applying under SO 2.2 with awareness rising activities.
+- stakeholders or responsible authorities together with application as specified in section 5.1 "Application requirements" of the Programme Manual. - 6) In case stakeholders (e.g., national, local municipalities, etc.) directly using project results are not involved in the project, explicit information how the project results will be used by the direct stakeholders during and/or after the project must be provided in the Application Form.
+In addition, the Programme recommends to provide letter of support from relevant stakeholders on the use of project results as specified in section 5.1 "Application requirements" of the Programme Manual. - 7) Investments in infrastructure planned in the project work plan and with costs under CC6 and equipment under CC5 within activity "Joint solutions for preservation of nature capital that are used for recreational purposes" (Point 5) should not be aimed at attraction of tourists but at preservation of eco-system in places that are used for recreational purposes. - 8) If development of ICT products (e.g., e-systems, databases, etc.) is planned in the project, approval from relevant authorities on development of such products must be submitted with the application, if required by national regulation. - 9) The Programme recommends to supplement projects applying under specific objective 2.2 with awareness rising activities.

-&lt;sup>8 In Latvia: Cabinet of Ministers Regulation No. 597 of 31 August 2021 "Procedures for Supervising Development Projects for State Information Systems".
+&lt;sup>10 In Latvia: Cabinet of Ministers Regulation No. 597 of 31 August 2021 "Procedures for Supervising Development Projects for State Information Systems".